cse-labs/kubernetes-in-codespaces/README.md

 - Why don't we use helm to deploy Kubernetes manifests?
   - The target audience for this repository is app developers so we chose simplicity for the Developer Experience.
-  - In our daily work, we use Helm for deployments and it is installed in the `.devcontainer` should you want to use it.
+  - In our daily work, we use Helm for deployments and it is installed in the `Codespace` should you want to use it.
+- Why `k3d` instead of `Kind`?
+  - We love kind!
+Most of our code will run unchanged in kind (except the cluster commands)
+  - We had to choose one or the other as we don't have the resources to validate both
+  - We chose k3d for these main reasons
+    - Smaller memory footprint
+    - Faster startup time
+    - Secure by default
+      - K3s supports the [CIS Kubernetes Benchmark](https://rancher.com/docs/k3s/latest/en/security/hardening_guide/)
+    - Based on [K3s](https://rancher.com/docs/k3s/latest/en/) which is a certified Kubernetes distro
+      - Many customers run K3s on the edge as well as in CI-CD pipelines
+    - Rancher provides support - including 24x7 (for a fee)
+    - K3s has a vibrant community
+    - K3s is a CNCF sandbox project

 ### Engineering Docs